pkarsy/rfboot/help/The-First-Project.md

 ```
 PRINTLN("Hello world");
 ```
-All arduino machinery is working as expected with the exeption of Serial.print.
+All arduino machinery is working as expected with the exception of Serial.print.
 The PRINT and PRINTLN macros can be used instead which use sprintf internally.
 ```
 i=2;